Feb 17, 2026|research

 A search engine finds relevant text.
 A reasoning engine understands the structure of a question, knows how facts relate to each other across documents and time periods, identifies what it does and doesn't know, and constructs a grounded answer from structured evidence.

-We started from a different question: What if each cognitive step, the perception, structuring, storage, organization, and retrieval of knowledge, were engineered explicitly rather than hoping the language model handles it?
+We started from a different question: What if we engineered each cognitive step (the perception, structuring, storage, organization, and retrieval of knowledge) based on how the brain actually solves these problems, rather than hoping the language model handles it?

 When a document enters Vrin, we don't just chunk and embed it.
 We extract structured knowledge.

 Temporal versioning tracks when facts are valid.
 A company's CEO changes.
 Revenue figures update quarterly.
 Standard RAG treats all information as equally current, which leads to contradictions.
-Vrin maintains a timeline: when each fact became true, when it was superseded, and what replaced it.
+Vrin maintains a bi-temporal timeline: when each fact became true, when it was superseded, and what replaced it (but also when we learned it, enabling the system to distinguish event time from ingestion time.
+Critical for audit trails and late-arriving corrections.
 You can query knowledge at any point in time.
+This parallels Tulving's fundamental distinction between episodic and semantic memory) the brain's own system for separating time-bound events from enduring knowledge.

 Confidence-scored graph traversal follows chains of relationships across documents.
 Multi-hop queries (questions whose answers span multiple documents) are handled through beam search across the knowledge graph, with confidence scores decaying at each hop.
+Complementary Personalized PageRank retrieval constructs an in-memory graph from retrieved facts and runs PPR seeded on query entities, discovering facts that beam search alone misses (particularly through indirect, multi-step entity relationships.
+Beam search and PPR results are merged via reciprocal rank fusion.
 A cross-document synthesizer identifies entities that appear in multiple sources, detects temporal overlaps, and flags contradictions.
+The underlying mechanism) spreading activation through a semantic network, has been formally shown to be mathematically equivalent to transformer attention.

 The result is that the language model receives structured facts with confidence scores, temporal metadata, source attribution, and reasoning chains.
 Not a pile of text chunks.
 Fundamentally richer context.